 I read that all employees are expected to complete a daily health assessment.
-How will I track my symptoms?
+How will I track any symptoms?

 How will you maintain employee privacy with the use of the health screening app?

-The app is a very important - key - aspect of businesses/schools returning in the fall.
-Universities across the nation will be utilizing a health screening app.
-The app will be very important to assist employees in self monitoring their health on a daily basis, but it will also be very important for the employer (Loyola) to be able to monitor the health and safety of our employees and of the campus.
+The app is a very important aspect of businesses/schools continuing to function effectively.
+Universities across the nation are utilizing a health screening app.
+The app is very important to assist employees in self monitoring their health on a daily basis, but it is also very important for the employer (Loyola) to be able to monitor the health and safety of our employees and of the campus.

 Ensuring a safe workplace is not only the right thing to do, but it is also a federal requirement under OSHA.
 Additionally, other federal regulations related to FMLA and ADA also require that we take the appropriate and timely steps with employees who become sick.
-With that, yes, the app will provide very specific individuals in Human Resources and a COVID Case Manager that will be hired with the data provided on a daily basis so that we can meet our obligations to do everything we can to provide a safe workplace and to ensure those employees who are ill can be afforded all of the benefits available to them (which then ensures compliance with other federal regulations).
+With that, yes, the app will provide very specific individuals in Human Resources and COVID public health coordinators with the data provided on a daily basis so that we can meet our obligations to do everything we can to provide a safe workplace and to ensure those employees who are ill can be afforded all of the benefits available to them (which then ensures compliance with other federal regulations).

-The information will be treated as Protected Health Information (PHI) as it always has been.
-Supervisors will not have access to the information uploaded into the app.
-Notification that someone has been diagnosed with the virus via the app will also ensure that we are able to contact trace on campus, self quarantine those individuals who were in close contact with the employee or student (without ever divulging who was diagnosed) and ensuring that the appropriate sanitization protocols are conducted in the appropriate spaces on campus.
+The information is treated as Protected Health Information (PHI) as it always has been.
+Supervisors do not have access to the information uploaded into the app.
+Notification that someone has been diagnosed with the virus via the app will also ensure that we are able to contact trace on campus, self quarantine those individuals who were in close contact with the employee or student (without ever divulging who was diagnosed), and ensure that the appropriate sanitization protocols are conducted on campus.

 If I do not have a smartphone, will I still be able to complete the daily health assessment in the app?